bpt26/usher_wiki/docs/source/matUtils.rst

   --write-json (-j): Write an Auspice-compatbile json representing the selected subtree.
   --retain-branch-length (-E): Use to not recalculate branch lengths with saving newick output.
 Used only with -t --write-tree (-t): Write a newick string representing the selected subtree to the target file.
-  --minimum_subtrees_size (-N): Use to generate a series of JSON or Newick format files representing subtrees of the indicated size covering all queried samples.
+  --minimum-subtrees-size (-N): Use to generate a series of JSON or Newick format files representing subtrees of the indicated size covering all queried samples.
 Uses and overrides -j and -t output arguments.
-  --usher_single_subtree_size (-X): Use to produce an usher-style single sample subtree of the indicated size with all selected samples plus random samples to fill.
+  --usher-single-subtree-size (-X): Use to produce an usher-style single sample subtree of the indicated size with all selected samples plus random samples to fill.
 Produces .nh and .txt files in the output directory.
-  --usher_minimum_subtrees_size(-x): Use to produce an usher-style minimum set of subtrees of the indicated size which include all of the selected samples.
+  --usher-minimum-subtrees-size(-x): Use to produce an usher-style minimum set of subtrees of the indicated size which include all of the selected samples.
 Produces .nh and .txt files in the output directory.
+  --usher-clades-txt: Use to write an usher-style clades.txt alongside an usher-style subtree with -x or -X.

 -----------
 annotate